Skip to content

 Download image

-Susan Farbstein is the Director of the International Human Rights Clinic and a Clinical Professor at Harvard Law School, where she has taught since 2008.
+Susan Farbstein is the Director of the International Human Rights Clinic and a Clinical Professor at Harvard Law School.

-Farbstein has engaged on a range of transitional justice issues including in South Africa, Zimbabwe, Rwanda, Namibia, Mozambique, Angola, South Sudan, The Gambia, Myanmar, Thailand, and Argentina.
-In the Clinic, she has led projects that seek accountability for apartheid-era abuses in South Africa; advance the right to equitable, quality education guaranteed by South Africa’s constitution; consider models for the provision of post-harm assistance to civilian survivors of the conflict in South Sudan; offer options to promote and protect economic, social, and cultural rights in Zimbabwe; and suggest policy reform to improve civilian protection and change military behavior in Myanmar.
+As an advocate, Farbstein has engaged on a range of accountability and transitional justice issues including in South Africa, Zimbabwe, Rwanda, Namibia, Mozambique, Angola, South Sudan, The Gambia, Myanmar, Thailand, and Argentina.
+In the Clinic, she has led projects that seek accountability for apartheid-era abuses in South Africa; advance the rights to equitable, quality education, access to water, and access to land guaranteed by South Africa’s constitution; secure justice for extrajudicial killings and disappearances in The Gambia and in Mexico; consider models for the provision of post-harm assistance to survivors of the conflict in South Sudan; offer options to promote and protect economic, social, and cultural rights in Zimbabwe; and suggest policy reform to improve civilian protection and change military behavior in Myanmar.

 Before joining the Harvard Law School faculty, Farbstein worked at the Cape Town office of the International Center for Transitional Justice.
 Prior to that, she clerked for the Honorable Morris E. Lasker of the Southern District of New York.
 She holds a B.A. from Princeton University, an M.Phil. from the University of Cambridge, and a J.D. from Harvard Law School.